chains229/RAG-Evaluation/README.md

 Our code produces emperical results in our research, which basically proposed a benchmark in evaluating RAG systems using Revised Bloom's Taxonomy.
 We don't even know if we can ever publish the paper.

-# File system

-'''
-├── database # Load the embedding database
-|   ├── embedding.py
-|   ├── utils.py
-├── evaluate
-|   ├── metric
-│   |    ├── reference_required.py
-│   |    └── reference_free.py
-│   ├── evaluator.py
-│   └── utils.py
-├── RAG # RAG pipeline
-|   ├── RAG.py
-|   └── utils.py
-├── main.ipynb # Run the code using this notebook
-├── main.py # Main file for performing RAG pipeline & evaluation
-├── README.md
-└── requirements.txt
-'''

 # How to run
-Use our notebook (.ipynb) file, maybe you will understand all the code and instructions I wrote.
+Use our notebook (.ipynb) file (i will update i promise), maybe you will understand all the code and instructions I wrote.
 I hope it will work.
 The arguments you can control when running the notebook are:
 - chunk_size, chunk_overlap: Chunk size and overlap size in chunking phase.
 - embedding_model: The embedding model to generate knowledge database.
 - Data source: Include initial documents and question-answer files.